tommy-fox/deep-speech-source-separation-evaluation/README.md

 <br><br>
  <p align="left">
  <b> Spectrogram Examples from the Common Voice Dataset </b> <br>
-Transcription label: "Could I please see you a minute” This speech example was corrupted with dog barking at a 2to1 signal to noise ratio. <br>
+Transcription label: "Could I please see you a minute.” <br>
+This speech example was corrupted with dog barking at a 2to1 signal to noise ratio. <br>
 Vocal separation was then applied using Open-Unmix (UMX) and Non-negative Matrix Factorization (NMF).
  </p>